elclanrs/jq-idealforms-old/README.md

 * * *
 # Updates:

-* Now you can modify the options of any form after initialization with new method `setOptions`.
+* Now you can modify the options of any form after initialization with new methods `setOptions` and `setFieldOptions`.
 * New `range` filter.
 * New `dob` Date of Birth filter.
 * New tabs(steps) with new public methods `switchTab`, `nextTab`, `prevTab`, `firstTab` and `lastTab`.